corpnewt/CorpBot.py/README.md

 	  $teleunblock [guild_name]
 	   └─ Unblocks all tele-numbers associated with the passed guild (bot-admin only).

+	TempRole Cog (9 commands) - TempRole.py Extension:
+	  $addtemprole [role]
+	   └─ Adds a new role to the temp role list (admin only).
+	  $autotemp [role]
+	   └─ Sets the temp role to apply to each new user that joins.
+	  $getautotemp
+	   └─ Gets the temp role applied to each new user that joins.
+	  $listtemproles
+	   └─ Lists all roles for the temp role system.
+	  $removetemprole [role]
+	   └─ Removes a role from the temp role list (admin only).
+	  $temp [member] [role] [cooldown]
+	   └─ Gives the passed member the temporary role for the passed amount of time - ne...
+	  $temppm [yes_no]
+	   └─ Sets whether to inform users that they've been given a temp role.
+	  $temptime [minutes]
+	   └─ Sets the number of minutes for the temp role - must be greater than 0 (admin-...
+	  $untemp [member] [role]
+	   └─ Removes the passed temp role from the passed user (bot-admin only).

 	Time Cog (6 commands) - Time.py Extension:
 	  $listtz [tz_search]
 	   └─ List all the supported TimeZones in PM.